datasciencecampus/census21api/README.md

 #### MIT License

-Copyright (c) 2018 Data Science Campus, Office for National Statistics
+Copyright (c) Office for National Statistics

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in